David Peralta Player Props: Dodgers vs. Cardinals

 David Peralta At The Plate

-- Peralta is batting .183 with a double, a home run and two walks.
+- Peralta is hitting .177 with a double, a home run and two walks.

-- In nine of 23 games this year (39.1%), Peralta has reached base via hit, and that includes multiple hits twice.
+- Peralta has gotten a hit in nine of 24 games this season (37.5%), with multiple hits twice.

-- Peralta has driven home a run in five games this year (21.7%), including more than one RBI in 13.0% of his games.
+- In 20.8% of his games this year, Peralta has had at least one RBI.
+He's picked up more than one in 12.5%.

-- He has scored in four of 23 games so far this year.
+- He has scored in four games this season (16.7%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.